foxitsoftware/FoxitPDFSDKForWeb-examples/README.md

-# Quickly access examples and documentation
+# Foxit PDF SDK For Web examples

 1. Install all dependencies defined in package.json in the SDK package: